 IS THERE STILL HOPE FOR THE COUNTRY?

-What role can architecture, art and literature play for regions lacking adequate infrastructure?
+What role can architecture, art and literature play for regions enjoying only modest infrastructure?
 The Archive of the Future invited five guests on the evening of 22 August 2019 to discuss this difficult, multifaceted question.
 The captivating roundtable exchange was filmed in front of a public audience in the showroom.
 Guests included:

 (Urbanist and Senior Project Manager for the